antler/caribou-docs/resources/outline.md

   is returned from the original call to `caribou.model/create` that created that content item (above this was stored under the var `caribou-presentation`).

-* To add an item into the collection, we provided a vector of maps under the `:slides` key in the update.
+* To add items into the collection, we provide a vector of maps under the `:slides` key in the update.
 This works just as well for create.
 Each map in the collection vector will be created and associated to the given object.
 In fact, this is how we created the model originally, since `:fields` is a